- 140g caster sugar

 Bake for 25 mins.
 Leave to cool slightly in the tin before turning out onto a wire rack to cool completely.

 To make the frosting, sift the icing sugar, then combine with the butter using an electric whisk.
 It will look crumbly initially – persevere and it will come together.
+If you're icing is too stiff, add 1 tbsp milk to the mixture.
 Carefully add 1-2 drops of the food colouring and combine to make a pale pink frosting to ice the cakes.
 When you cut them in half, the coloured layers will be revealed.